eclipse-ditto/ditto/documentation/src/main/resources/_posts/2023-08-23-ditto-benchmark.md

 device_id:org.eclipse.ditto:test-thing-1,ditto_message:y!{"topic":"org.eclipse.ditto/test-thing-1/things/twin/commands/modify","path":"features/coffee-brewer/properties/brewed-coffees","value":"10"}
 ```

 In this scenario, connectivity service is used to create a ditto kafka connection, which reads messages from the provided topic, maps them to a ditto modify command and forwards it to things service.
-The things service then executes mongodb update query and generates the [thing modified event]([Things - Create-Or-Modify protocol specification • Eclipse Ditto™ • a digital twin framework](https://eclipse.dev/ditto/protocol-specification-things-create-or-modify.html#event)), which is pushed to the MMock service instance via an HTTP Push connection.
-Also, the kafka connection is configured with [qos=1]([Apache Kafka 2.x protocol binding • Eclipse Ditto™ • a digital twin framework](https://eclipse.dev/ditto/connectivity-protocol-bindings-kafka2.html#quality-of-service)), which means if there is no acknowledgement that the thing is persisted, the operation will be retried.
+The things service then executes mongodb update query and generates the [thing modified event](protocol-specification-things-create-or-modify.html#event), which is pushed to the MMock service instance via an HTTP Push connection.
+Also, the kafka connection is configured with [qos=1](connectivity-protocol-bindings-kafka2.html#quality-of-service), which means if there is no acknowledgement that the thing is persisted, the operation will be retried.

 The HTTP Push connection looks like the following: